 A survey conducted on 3,000 shoppers in the US and UK by AgileOne found that 41% of people in the age group of 25-34 appreciate a follow-up cart abandonment email when they have been a website visitor.

 In fact, remarketing is probably my favorite form of advertising.
 I’ve used it to show display ad offers to people who make up my website traffic.

-You might already know that it’s always easier to re-engage a user who has shown some level of interest in you, rather than trying to acquire more of those first-time clicks.
+You might already know that it’s always easier to re-engage a user who has shown some level of interest in you rather than trying to acquire more of those first-time clicks.

 That’s why remarketing works.
 It takes, on average, at least 3-4 visits from your website traffic for a new prospect to actually think about buying from you.
-Fully 95% of first-time website visitors are only there to research on your website and not purchase.
+95% of first-time website visitors are only there to research on your website and not purchase.

-So, the verdict is clear.
+The verdict is clear.
 It makes sense to bump some of your advertising budget towards remarketing.

 It’s simple how remarketing works.
 As a user interacts with your brand/website, he gets tagged with a cookie that you implemented to track him.
-Then, he gets reminded of your product/brand with an ad on the platform you choose – Google, visual or text ads on Facebook, Twitter ads or even Instagram.
+Then, he gets reminded of your product/brand with an ad on the platform you choose – Google, visual or text ads on Facebook, Twitter ads, or even on Instagram.

 In this article, I want to share a simple 3-point checklist that will help you in launching effective remarketing campaigns.